Bassyouni/OBLanguageManager/README.md

 ```ruby
 let OBArabic: String = "ar"
 ```
-then added in 'isSupportedLanguage' method.
+then add it to 'isSupportedLanguage' method.

-Then you can Localize a String with it's key
+Then you can Localize a String with its key
 ```ruby
 someLabel.text = OBLanguageManager.localizedString(key: "good_morning")
 ```